xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 ### OOP

-There are general two approaches to implement OOP: Class-based OOP and Prototype-based OOP.
+There are generally two approaches to implement OOP: Class-based OOP and Prototype-based OOP.

 - Classes and Instances (Inheritance chains)